Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

 The proposition recommends that $\theta^\nu$ should grow slower than $\|p^\nu - p\|_2^2$ vanishes.
 The rate by which $p^\nu$ tends to $p$ depends on the setting.
 In a conceptual study, rate details may not be needed.
 In algorithmic developments, however, it becomes more critical as the approximating problem \eqref{eqn:approxExp} depends on $\theta^\nu$.
+One would like to know the magnitude of any corruption or modeling error, but the exact value can, importantly, remain unknown.
 Approximating probability vectors stemming from empirical distributions based on $\nu$ sample points are supported by the following fact, which stipulates that $\theta^\nu$ should grow slightly slower than $\nu$, but this is just one possibility.